peteroupc/peteroupc.github.io/approxtheory.md

 where $\Vert L\Vert$ is the operator norm of $L$, and $\Vert I-L\Vert$ is the operator norm for the difference between $f$ and $L(f)$ (see also DeVore and Lorentz (1993, p.
 30; ch.
 5)[^46], Cheney (1996, chapter 6)[^47], Powell (1981, theorem 3.1)[^48], De Villiers (2012, theorem 5.3.2)[^49]; for the second inequality see De Boor (1982, chapter 2)[^50]).

-If every function mapped to by $L$ is a polynomial, though, this error bound will generally be crude or trivial unless $L_n$ are nonpositive operators.
-Indeed, the only positive linear operator $L$ that reproduces all polynomials up to degree 2 is the identity operator (Păltănea (2004, corollary 1.1.2)[^21].[^51]

 > **Examples:**
 >
 > 1. Let $f$ have a continuous third derivative on the closed unit interval.
 Combining the inequality (Leb) with the Whitney-type inequalities given earlier leads to the following error bound for idempotent linear operators $L$ that map continuous functions on that interval to polynomials up to degree 2: